chatox/networks-science-course/practicum/ps01-cytoscape_basics.md

 * Select `karate.gml`
 * `Layout > Compound Spring Embedder`
 * Determine which are the two nodes with the largest degree.
-   * *Tip: use `Tools > Analyze network` and look at the `Node table` displayed under the graph*
+   * *Tip: use `Tools > Analyze network` (do not check "directed") and look at the `Node table` displayed under the graph*
-* [**REPORT**] Include in your report this graph plus and a brief paragraph indicating what are the top two highest degree nodes.
+* [**REPORT**] Include in your report this graph plus and a brief paragraph indicating what are the top three nodes having the larger *Degree*
-* [**REPORT**] The Compound Spring Embedder is an algorithm derived from force-directed graph layour algorithms.
+* [**REPORT**] The Compound Spring Embedder is an algorithm derived from force-directed graph layout algorithms.
 Read the Wikipedia page on [force-directed graph drawing](https://en.wikipedia.org/wiki/Force-directed_graph_drawing) and explain in one paragraph, in your own words, how this works.

 **Do not use screenshots**; use `File > Export as image`

 ## 1.2.
 Import the Star Wars characters network

 Open a graph showing characters that appear or are mentioned in the same scene of a Star Wars movie.
+Each edge indicates how many scenes the characters appear together.

 * `File > Import > Network from File ...`
 * Select `starwars.graphml`
-* If asked, select *shared name* for the node identifier column.
-This will transform node identifiers into a column named "shared name" internally.
+* Indicate this goes to a new *Network Collection* to keep it separate from the Karate graph.
 * `Layout > Prefuse Force Directed Layout > scenes`
-* Find a node with degree larger than *D=22*
+* Find a node with degree equal or greater than *D=25* (just pick any of those)
 * [**REPORT**] Include in your report this graph.
-Indicate which character has degree larger than *D* (right click in any blank space, then select Add > Text annotation ...)
+Indicate one character that has degree larger than *D* (right click in any blank space, then select Add > Text annotation ...)
 * [**REPORT**] Include a brief commentary of what kinds of characters are represented by nodes with degree larger than *D*

 **Remember: do not use screenshots**; use `File > Export as image`

 ## 1.3.
-Import US companies co-ownership
+Import network of tortoises

-Open a graph representing company co-ownership in the US:
+Open a graph representing tortoises who shared a burrow in the Nevada desert.
+It is interesting because desert tortoises are assumed to be solitary animals, and this study based on radio tags showed the extent to which they can sometimes be social.
+The graph we use is a projection of a bipartite graph of tortoises and burrows.

 * `File > Import > Network from File ...`
-* Select `us_companies_ownership.csv`
+* Select `reptilia-tortoise.graphml`
-* Click `OK` (accept default import)
+* Select `New network collection`
-* It might take a couple of minutes to open and layout
+* `Layout > Prefuse Force Directed Layout`
-* [**REPORT**] Include in your report two images with the *second and third largest connected components* of this graph
+* To extract a sub-graph, select some nodes and use `File > New Network > From selected nodes, all edges`
-* [**REPORT**] Do you see any connected component that is a *cycle*?
-If not, indicate this; if yes, include its image in the report
+* [**REPORT**] Extract the *second and third largest connected components* of this graph, breaking ties arbitrarily if there are components with the same size, and include this in your report.
-* [**REPORT**] Do you see any connected component that is a *star*?
-If not, indicate this; if yes, include its image in the report
+* [**REPORT**] Extract the largest connected component that is a *clique*, include it in your report and indicate how many nodes it has.
-* [**REPORT**] Look for any large company in the technology sector, include an image centered around that company and displaying its neighbors; add a one-paragraph commentary about what you see in this image
+* [**REPORT**] Extract the largest connected component that is a *line graph*, include it in your report and indicate how many nodes it has.

 Note: you can zoom in and zoom out with the mouse scroll wheel, you can also use the panel on the bottom-right of the screen to navigate the graph.